PeizhiShi/MsvNet/README.md

 ## MsvNet
-Created by Peizhi Shi (p.shi@hud.ac.uk) at University of Huddersfield
+Created by Peizhi Shi at University of Huddersfield

 Acknowledgements: We would like to thank Zhibo Zhang for providing the dataset and source code of FeatureNet on Github.